 Lessons learned from superheroes of comics

-We have had no shortage of superhero movies the past few years and neither will we in the next few, thanks to the money that Marvel and DC Comics have made from them.
+We have had no shortage of superhero movies in the past few years, and neither will we in the next few, thanks to the money that Marvel and DC Comics have made from them.
 Talking about money being made from comics, nowadays, investing in comic books has become a big deal for people looking for alternative investment forms.

 Movies that our parents thought would be impossible to make are now part of what we experience on a day-to-day basis thanks to the advancement of technology over the years.

 Being a huge comic book fan, this recent blockbuster boom has been great for me.
 I’ve always been a fan of superhero comics and movies ever since I was a young boy because I loved the idea of saving the world, especially while looking cool doing it.
 Comics are also a great source for leadership and business lessons, and with a comic book maker like StoryboardThat, I can now explore my creativity by crafting my own superhero stories.

 It could be because of my disability that I fantasised about being able to help others and making a difference.

 A good superhero origin movie usually has the protagonist struggle with their identity.
 Most of the time, they refuse to accept their identity because of the responsibility that comes with being a hero.
 However, the story progresses and the character soon realises that, because they can make a difference in the world, they have the responsibility to do what they can with their power.

 I truly believe that each one of us is born with the potential to make a difference.
 Whether we realise it or not, we make a difference where we are – be it for better or worse.
 I noticed the power of influence we have on each other quite early on during my school days.
 I had classmates who would skip class and sneak out to smoke somewhere in the school washrooms.
 I also had friends who did not smoke start the habit after hanging out with that group.